-The Breckenridge Heritage Alliance is the leading authority on the rich and colorful history of Breckenridge, CO.
+Breckenridge History is the leading authority on the rich and colorful history of our town.
 We are a small non-profit with a dedicated and passionate team of staff, volunteers, and historians.
 Part of our mission is to share our town’s heritage with the public and we offer museums, tours, hikes, and gold panning here in charming Breckenridge.
 For those who prefer a good read or can’t make it to Breckenridge to visit us, we’ve written essays on various topics.
-Please read on for the brief history of Breckenridge, CO and then click on the links below for more detailed information.

 How did Breckenridge get its name?
 Historians have debated this for decades.
 Researchers have studied documents looking for the truth.
 Two stories emerge–both have elements of truth.
 Some think that John Cabell Breckinridge, who served as vice-president under James Buchanan before retiring to the U.S. Senate representing Kentucky after his term as vice-president ended, is the namesake.
 Others say the name came from Thomas E. Breckenridge, a member of the 1845 and 1848 Fremont expeditions.
 Bill Fountain studied the documents and put the pieces of the puzzle together.